PaoloConte/kotlin-mocktor/README.md

  2. Each handler specifies a path and optional matching criteria
  3. When the HTTP client makes a request, MockEngine iterates through handlers
  4. The first matching handler returns its configured response
- 5. If no handler matches, a 404 Not Found response is returned
+ 5. If no handler matches, a response with `noMatchStatusCode` (default 404 Not Found) is returned

  ### Debugging Mismatches

- If no handler matches a request, MockEngine returns a 404 response with a detailed report in the body explaining why each registered handler failed to match, identifying the mismatch reason (e.g., incorrect path, method, headers, or body content).
-This significantly simplifies debugging when tests fail unexpectedly.
+ If no handler matches a request, MockEngine returns a response with `noMatchStatusCode` (default 404 Not Found) containing a detailed report in the body explaining why each registered handler failed to match, identifying the mismatch reason (e.g., incorrect path, method, headers, or body content).

  ## License